Course Code: CHC52015

 The Diploma of Community Services online course will prepare you for a rewarding career in the community services industry.

 You will learn how to fulfil the critical functions of case management as workers involved in the managing, co-ordinating, and/or delivering of person-centered services to individuals, groups, and communities, and contributing to the community services industry.

-Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a community service worker, how to develop, facilitate and review all aspects of case management, and how to develop and implement service programs as a member of the community services and social welfare industry.
+Other critical skills and knowledge you will learn are the Australian legal and ethical frameworks you need to follow as a community service worker, how to develop, facilitate and review all aspects of case management, and how to develop and implement service programs as a member of the community services industry.

 In the Case Management specialisation of the CHC52015, your additional focus will be on how to provide case management supervision, facilitate workplace debriefing and support processes, and also lead and manage team effectiveness.

 Additionally, throughout our Community Services course you will learn more general skills to help you work and communicate effectively in the community services sector, follow and improve professional practice, and undertake project work.